rajesh-gsn/cypress-playground/README.md

 # cypress-playground
-My personal repo for playing with cypress
+This is my personal repo for practicing cypress e2e testing.